 The manager must be able to adapt to the needs of the structure, but also of the employees.
 They may therefore be called upon to combine two or three types of management or alternate between them.

-Nevertheless, it must be remembered that the right type of management is one that knows how to integrate the opinions of employees.
+Nevertheless, it must be remembered that the right type of management knows how to integrate employee opinions.
 These opinions are extremely important for the development of the company.

 They allow the manager to evaluate the effectiveness of their managerial approach and to readjust it if necessary.
 They are therefore crucial sources of information to identify malfunctions.

-Employee feedback is also useful for improving working conditions.
+Employee reviews are also useful for improving employee satisfaction.
 By letting their employees express themselves and make recommendations, the manager nourishes a relationship of trust with them.

 They recognize their place in the organizational chart and give them the feeling of truly counting in the company.